ElizabethKopacheva/CET-W2V/index.md

 After tweets were divided into positive, negative and neutral categories, the following statistics were received:
 1. Number of active users in each of the dynamic clusters;
-2. Proportion  difference  between  the  number  of  negative  and  positive tweets;
+2. The proportion  difference  between  the  number  of  negative  and  positive tweets;
 3. Overall sentiment value difference over time;
 4. Sentiment value difference for the biggest dynamic clusters over time;
 5. The  proportion  of  the  connections  between  the  users  expressing similar views (i.e., negative, neutral or positive) to the number of connections between  the  users  expressing  opposite  views;